ssnjagan/nithyademo3/README.md

-This is my second f=ile created in the local machine and pushing it to remote.
+This is my second  created in the local machine and pushing it to remote.